miikanissi/miikanissi.com/content/posts/how-to-setup-native-nvim-lsp-for-code-analysis.md

 capabilities = require('cmp_nvim_lsp').update_capabilities(capabilities)
 ```

-Now in order to overried the default `on_attach` and `capabilities` functions for each
+In order to override the default `on_attach` and `capabilities` functions for each LSP
-LSP server we can add the following snippet in the configuration, which will loop
+server we can add the following snippet in the configuration, which will loop through
-through all the defined LSP servers and enable them using our local override functions:
+all the defined LSP servers and enable them using our local override functions:

 ```lua
 -- LSPs with default setup: bashls (Bash), cssls (CSS), html (HTML), clangd (C/C++), jsonls (JSON)